BraiNEdarwin/brains-py/README.md

 **On-chip training** : The on-chip training enables to look for adequate control voltages for a task directly on the DNPU or on the DNPU architecture.

 **Off-chip training** The off-chip training technique uses a Deep Neural Network to simulate the behaviour of a single DNPU [3].
-This package supports to find fuctionality on surrogate models, or surrogate model architectures, and then seamlessly validate the results on hardware DNPU(s), or DNPU architectures.
+This package supports to find fuctionality on surrogate models, or surrogate model architectures, and then seamlessly validate the simulation results on hardware DNPU(s), or DNPU architectures.

 ### 1.3 Processors ###
 The processor is the key unit for this package.
 It enables to seamlessly use Hardware or Software (Simulation) based  DNPUs.
 The structure of the processors is as follows:

 * **DNPU**: is the main processing unit, which contains several control voltages declared as learnable parameters.
 * **Processor**: Each DNPU contains a processor.
-This class enables to seamlessly handle changes of processor form Hardware to Software or viceversa.
+This class enables to seamlessly handle changes of processor form Hardware to Software or vice versa.
 To change the processor of a DNPU simply call the hw_eval function with a new processor instance or configurations dictionary.
 	* **Software processor** (SurrogateModel): It is a deep neural network with information about the  control voltage ranges, the amplification of the device and relevant noise simulations that it may have.
 	* **Hardware processor**: It establishes a connection (for a single, or multiple hardware DNPUs) with one of the following National Instruments measurement devices:
 		* CDAQ-to-NiDAQ